rissajeanne/lucene/README.md

 index.

--   Additional document formats: The Tika document parser is able to convert a large number of documents.
+-   Additional document formats: The Tika document parser is able to convert numerous documents.
 Most notably it supports ePub format which is not otherwise supported by the default OJS search implementation.
 You'll find a current list of all supported document formats on the Tika website.

 Caution: The default OJS search installation supports parsing of PostScript documents.
-If you have articles that contain information in PostScript documents and you do not use any alternative galley format that can be understood by Tika then please do not use this plug-in.
+If you have articles that contain information in PostScript documents, and you do not use any alternative galley format that can be understood by Tika then please do not use this plug-in.
 Tika is not able to parse PostScript documents.